bond0807/memory-game/README.md

 ## Instructions

 The objective of Memory Match Up is to match all of the turned down cards in the shortest time and fewest number of moves possible.
-This is a Udacity starter project.
+This is a Udacity project.

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+##Bug tracker
+Have you found a bug?
+Please add comments to codepen.io on https://codepen.io/bond0807/pen/mxQQvW

 ## Contributing